King's Shropshire Light Infantry: Between the wars

 On 7 September 1919, during the Irish War of Independence following the war in Europe, the KSLI suffered the British Army's first casualties at the hands of the IRA when a detachment from a unit stationed at Fermoy was ambushed on a church parade by an IRA unit under the command of Liam Lynch; one soldier was killed, four wounded and the rest disarmed by the motor-borne raiders.
 After the failure of a local coroner's inquest to return a murder verdict on the dead man, the next day 200 soldiers attacked businesses belonging to members of the inquest jury in an unofficial reprisal.
 In 1921, the regiment was renamed as The King's Shropshire Light Infantry.

 After its Irish posting, the Second Battalion was moved away in December 1922 to Tidworth.
 A further journey followed to Minden Barracks in Cologne in 1924 as part of the garrison of the demilitarised Rhineland, and across the river in January 1926 to Wiesbaden, where its band played the regular round of paid civilian engagements as well as appearing at both the 1924 and 1925 Empire Exhibitions at Wembley.
 Bandmaster Burnell was the last to conduct the National Anthem before the withdrawal of British troops from the area in November 1927.
-The Battalion returned to Aldershot.
+The battalion returned to Aldershot.

 Second World War

 Regular Army

-The 1st Battalion would serve with the 3rd Infantry Brigade, part of 1st Infantry Division for the entire war.
+The 1st Battalion would serve with the 3rd Infantry Brigade, part of the 1st Infantry Division for the entire war.
 Corporal Thomas Priday was killed by a land mine near Metz on 9 December 1939 when the 1st Battalion was based near the Maginot Line as part of the original British Expeditionary Force that was sent to France at the outbreak of war.
 The battalion fought in the Battle of Dunkirk, the Tunisia Campaign and the Italian Campaign including the Battle of Anzio.

 The 2nd Battalion began the war in Jamaica, with a company detached to the Bermuda Garrison.
 The battalion would eventually join the 185th Infantry Brigade, which included the 2nd Battalion, Royal Warwickshire Regiment and the 1st Battalion, Royal Norfolk Regiment.
 The brigade was originally assigned to the 79th Armoured Division, but was then transferred to the 3rd British Infantry Division in April 1943, when the division was preparing to invade Sicily, until it was replaced by the 1st Canadian Infantry Division.
 The battalion took part in the D-Day landings of Operation Overlord, where they failed to capture the D-Day objective of Caen due to the presence of the 21st Panzer Division.
 The 2nd Battalion fought in the Normandy Campaign, Operation Market Garden and the rest of the North West Europe Campaign with the British Second Army.
 In March 1945, Sergeant James Stokes, a Scotsman, of the 2nd Battalion was posthumously awarded the Victoria Cross.